 H.R.
 4186: The Frontiers in Innovation, Research, Science and Technology Act (FIRST) (introduced 3/10/14)

-FIRST is open access legislation that will hamper the public’s access to federally funded research.
+FIRST is open access legislation that would hamper the public’s access to federally funded research.
 While Section 303 of FIRST has been improved, the guidelines available to federal agencies in the White House Directive on Public Access to the Results of Federally Funded Research and the advancements made in the FY14 Omnibus Appropriations Act to expand the National Institutes of Health’s access program to include the Departments of Labor, Education and Health and Human Services are preferable.

 May 28, 2014